 My Real Children is my eleventh published book and my tenth novel.
 It was published Tor in the US and Corsair in the UK in summer 2014..
-There is Italian edition (La Mie Due Vite which means “My Two Lives”) a Polish edition, and a French edition Mes Vrais Enfants.
+There is Italian edition (La Mie Due Vite which means “My Two Lives”) a Polish edition, a French edition Mes Vrais Enfants, and a Japanese edition.
 There is an audiobook.
 It won the Tiptree Award, the Romantic Times Reviewers’ Choice Award (as best Fantasy novel), and the American Librarian Association’s RUSA in the category of Women’s Fiction, and was shortlisted for their Stonewall Award.
 It is also nominated for the World Fantasy Award, the Sidewise Award for Alternate History, and the Aurora and the Sunburst Awards for Canadian genre fiction.

 It’s an alternate history, in which a woman with dementia struggles to remember her two contradictory lives.
 Patricia made a choice in 1949 and thereafter not just her personal life but the worlds she lives in diverge.
 The chapters alternate between her life as Pat and her life as Tricia.
 It’s a book about life and love and choices and moonbases.

 I had the idea for this book when talking to a friend of mine who is the same age as Patricia is, and who has memory problems.
 I was interested in writing two different alternate histories of the second half of the Twentieth Century, and also in writing a close-focused science fiction story that wasn’t about politics or war except in the ways those things affect everybody’s lives.